getgauge/docs.gauge.org/longstart.rst

 under test.

 -  They are written in a ``.spec`` file.
 Gauge also supports ``.md`` file format.
--  The Markup for a Specification file is based on `markdown <https://en.wikipedia.org/wiki/Markdown>`__ syntax.
+-  The Markup for a Specification file is based on `markdown syntax <https://daringfireball.net/projects/markdown/syntax>`__.

 Example
 ^^^^^^^